gajos112/Digital-Forensics/Portable Executable.md

 # DOS STUB
 MS-DOS stub is to print message to the user and then exit if the .exe file is run from under MS-DOS.

+“This program cannot be run in DOS mode”

 # PE HEADER
+PE header starts with magic string "PE" which we are able in ASCII while opening file with HEX Editor.

+# COFF Header

+# OPTIONAL HEADER

 # SECTION TABLE